Beyond the FAFSA and Profile

 If you’re reading this post, you’re probably already familiar with the two most common requirements when applying for financial aid, the FAFSA and CSS Profile.
-As if those two were not enough, some colleges even have additional requirements.
-That’s right.
-They might want more from you.
-As you may have guessed, the more selective the college, the more likely they’ll ask for additional stuff.
+As if those two were not enough, some colleges have even MORE additional requirements.
+The rule of thumb: the more selective the college, the more likely they’ll ask for additional information before awarding aid.

 So what else might you be asked to provide?

 A Copy of Your IRS Tax Return